roytang/blog/content/post/2006/05/gmail-raises-the-bar-for-everyone.md

 But HK guy replies: "Gee, I wonder how GMail does it then."

 I checked, and he's right.
 I never noticed before because I use Firefox all the time, but GMail in IE doesn't even show the freakin' file input control!
 It's just an "Attach a File" link that opens the "Open File" dialog on click!
-I took a look at it and I was like&#8230;"how in the world&#8230;"
+I took a look at it and I was like... "how in the world... "

 So, being a developer, I of course attempt to get the source, analyze it, break it down, and get it to work for me.
 But from experience, I know that trying to figure out gmail's obfuscated javascript code would take me days.
 So I decided to take an alternative approach: I would let gmail execute it's weird javascript magic, then use javascript myself to extract the relevant HTML and Javascript code from the gmail window at the correct state.